 What is CDP?

-The Center for Disaster Philanthropy (CDP) is a nonprofit 501c3 organization formed after the 2004 Tsunami and Hurricane Katrina by several funders committed to making disaster-related contributions more effective and strategic.
+The Center for Disaster Philanthropy (CDP) is a nonprofit 501c3 organization conceived after the 2004 Indian Ocean Tsunami and Hurricane Katrina in 2005 by several funders committed to making disaster-related contributions more effective and strategic.
 Founded in 2010, CDP is the only full-time national resource dedicated to helping donors maximize their impact by making more intentional disaster-related giving decisions in response to domestic and international events.
 Learn more about our work, including our mission and vision.

-Our research shows that most disaster giving is made within a few days after a disaster, primarily by donors without ongoing disaster experience.
-At CDP, we focus on disasters full-time, 365 days a year and support the full cycle of disasters including planning, preparation, mitigation, recovery and resilience.
-You can learn more about our philosophy in our annual Measuring the State of Disaster Philanthropy report which we produce with Foundation Center with generous support from the Irene W. and C.B.
+With the increasing frequency and intensity of disasters comes the critical need of knowing when and how to respond effectively.
+At CDP, we focus on disasters full-time, 365 days a year and support the complete life cycle of disasters including planning, preparation, mitigation, recovery and resilience.
+You can learn more about our philosophy in our annual Measuring the State of Disaster Philanthropy report which we produce with Candid (formerly Foundation Center) with generous support from the Irene W. and C.B.
 Pennington Foundation, along with additional support from the Conrad N. Hilton Foundation.

 What do you do?

-- We provide a variety of educational and informational services to help donors better understand what to do with their disaster-giving.
-In addition to the State of Disaster report, we also developed and manage the Disaster Philanthropy Playbook to help donors before, during and after disasters.
-The Disaster Philanthropy Playbook is a joint project of the Center for Disaster Philanthropy and the Council of New Jersey Grantmakers in association with the United Philanthropy Forum.
+- Education: We provide a variety of educational and informational services to help donors better understand what to do with their disaster-giving.
+In addition to the State of Disaster Philanthropy report, we also have the Disaster Philanthropy Playbook to help donors with planning before, during and after disasters.
+In addition, we regularly post blogs and host webinars on relevant topics and/or current disaster events.

-- We consult directly with foundations and corporations on such things as strategic plans and disaster-giving strategies to better align them with their organizational mission and priorities.
+- Consulting: We consult directly with foundations and corporations on strategic plans and disaster-giving strategies to better align them with their organizational mission and priorities.

 How big is CDP?

-CDP has a staff of nine, all with extensive disaster and nonprofit experience, and we bring on additional experts on a case-by-case basis.
+CDP is a small, hard-working team of passionate experts with extensive disaster and nonprofit experience.
+We bring on additional experts on a case-by-case basis.

-We also have a board or directors and advisory committee composed of domestic and international experts with extensive disaster, humanitarian, and nonprofit experience.
-Our board and council includes top experts from several leading funders, humanitarian, and nonprofit organizations.
+We also have a board of directors and advisory council composed of domestic and international experts with extensive disaster, humanitarian and nonprofit experience.

 What is the CDP Hurricane Harvey Recovery Fund?

-Often in times of disaster, donors don’t know what to do or when to do it.
-CDP knows from past disasters, especially through our experiences with hurricanes and floods, that full recovery will take many years.
-The CDP Hurricane Harvey Recovery Fund allows donors to give now to support recovery needs that continue long after the TV cameras and news teams rollup coverage and turn the eye of the world away from this disaster.
+In times of disaster, many donors don’t know what to do or when to do it.
+CDP knows from past disasters, especially through our experience with hurricanes and floods, that full recovery will take many years.
+The CDP Hurricane Harvey Recovery Fund allowed donors to support long-term recovery needs in Houston and in the 41 counties impacted by the hurricane.

 For more details on the process of how we disburse funds raised, please see: Four Keys to Strategic Disaster Grantmaking.

-Why wait for recovery?
-Dont people need support now?
+Why give to recovery?
+Don’t people need support right away?

-A contribution now would certainly help first responder organizations and we would encourage your support.
-However, our experience shows that donations drop significantly within a few days after a disaster, even though most of the efforts to recover take many months or years.
+A contribution immediately after a disaster strikes certainly helps first responder organizations and we encourage your support.
+However, our experience shows that donations drop significantly within days after a disaster, even though most of the efforts to recover take many months or years.
 CDP works to raise awareness of the importance of funding medium- to long-term recovery efforts because long after the media attention goes away, communities require ongoing, flexible funding to rebuild and to heal.

-No, all of the money in the Fund will be distributed to vetted nonprofit organizations with the capacity and capabilities to help Texas recover.
+No, our recovery funds are distributed to vetted nonprofit organizations with the capacity and capabilities to help their communities recover.

 Does CDP charge fees?

 Yes, we recover direct costs, as well as retain five percent to manage all of the expenses CDP will incur as a nonprofit organization, including forming an advisory committee of subject matter experts, researching other donors and nonprofits, conducting due diligence on prospective grant recipients, awarding grants and following up to make sure contributions are well spent.